department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 <br>

-### Can my Servicemember get extended coverage for our dependent child?
+### Can my service member get extended coverage for our dependent child?

 Yes, in some cases.
 Coverage lasts until the child is 18 years old.
 But, if the child is a full-time student between 18 and 22 years old, we may extend the coverage.
 Or, if the child becomes permanently and totally disabled before turning 18 and is no longer able to support themselves, we may extend the coverage—in some cases indefinitely.

 <br>

-### How do I convert a spousal FSGLI policy to an individual insurance policy?
+## How do I convert a spousal FSGLI policy to an individual insurance policy?

-You have the option to convert spousal FSGLI coverage to a permanent, individual insurance policy (such as whole life) within 120 days from the date of your Servicemember’s:
+You have the option to convert spousal FSGLI coverage to a permanent, individual insurance policy (such as whole life) within 120 days from the date of your service member’s:

 * Separation from the military
 * Divorce from you